-Issue Distinguishing features of the 'expropriation' standard Right to regulate for a public purpose Most of Nigeria's BITs contain standard protections against expropriation.
+Issue Distinguishing features of the 'expropriation' standard Right to regulate for a public purpose Nigeria's BITs generally contain standard protections against expropriation.
 A few, however, make some exceptions for public purpose measures.
-The Austria-Nigeria excludes measures designed to protect public welfare objectives unless they are so severe as to not be reasonably viewed as having been adopted in good faith.
-The Morocco-Nigeria BIT and Nigeria-Canada BITs provide that their provision on expropriation do not apply to 'the issuance of a compulsory licence granted in relation to intellectual property rights or to the revocation, limitation or creation of an intellectual property right, to the extent that the issuance, revocation, limitation or creation is consistent with the WTO Agreement'.
+The Nigeria-Austria BIT, for example, excludes measures designed to protect public welfare objectives unless they are so severe that it would be reasonably viewed as having been adopted in good faith.
+The Nigeria-Morocco BIT and Nigeria-Canada BIT provide that their provisions on expropriation do not apply to "the issuance of a compulsory licence granted in relation to intellectual property rights or to the revocation, limitation or creation of an intellectual property right, to the extent that the issuance, revocation, limitation or creation is consistent with the WTO Agreement".